stormpath/stormpath-aspnetcore/docs/quickstart.rst

 -------------------

-Now that you've got a project and a Stormpath account all set up and ready to go, all that's left to do before we can dive into the code is install the library package from NuGet.
+Now that you've got a project and a Stormpath account all set up and ready to go, all that's left to do before we dive into the code is install the library package from NuGet.

 This can be done with the NuGet Package Manager GUI, or using the Package Manager Console: